 Together we’ll explore where you are, and where you want to go and help you design your own plan for getting there.
 It is about what is important to you and the group will support and hold you accountable (if that is what you want) and encourage you along the way.

 This new class is designed for those women looking for a group that can support, encourage and inspire each member to reach for their dreams.
-It starts January 4th and meets twice a month on the first and third Wednesdays at 7:00 pm.
-Six 90 minute sessions provide individual coaching and group support while you design and work your plan with time in between sessions to work on it.
-Join us this winter and make 2018 your best year yet!
-Click here for more information or here to register.
+It starts in August and meets weekly for four weeks on Mondays at 10am or Tuesdays at 7:00 pm.
+Dates: Mondays starting August 6th or Tuesdays starting August 7th.
+Four 90 minute sessions provide individual coaching and group support while you design and work your plan.
+Join us this summer and start reaching your goals!
+Click here for more information or to register.